Antriksh1234/FitCode-My-Fitness-friend/README.md

 The features of the app include-
 1. Get to choose between begineer and internediate plan for the duration of 15, 30, 45, 60 or 90 days, whichever suits you the best.
 2. Get to know your consistency level in the current fitness program.
-3. Get to workout with 10 simple exercises that do not nedd any equipment.
+3. Get to workout with 10 simple exercises that do not need any equipment.
 4. Update and know your progress over the period by tracking your BMI over certain course of time.
 5. Get the videos on internet regarding health and exercising.